 In the next section, we will learn how to launch your SARL project from a Java program or a SARL class.

-Licensed under the Apache License, Version 2.0; you may not use this file except in compliance with the License.
-You may obtain a copy of the License.
+Examples of SARL code are licensed under the Apache License, Version 2.0; you may not use this file except in compliance with the Apache License.
+You may obtain a copy of the Apache License.

 You are free to reproduce the content of this page on copyleft websites such as Wikipedia.